 Management of the Fund

 The Fund is managed by the Canadian Foundation for Women’s Health, who provides charitable donation receipts for all contributions.
-The Fund Management Committee includes Dr. André Lalonde, his son Jean Lalonde, the Executive Director of the Canadian Foundation for Women’s Health and the Chair of the Canadian Foundation for Women’s Health, as well as additional sponsors from time to time.
-The Committee will report on an annual basis to all contributors the results of Appeals, as well as updates to the Fund balance, which will also be reported on the SOGC Newsletter.
+The Fund Management Committee includes Dr. André Lalonde; his son Jean Lalonde; Eric Gervais, CEO of Duchesnay; the Director of the Canadian Foundation for Women’s Health; and any other members added from time to time.
+The Committee will report on an annual basis to the committee and to SOGC members through the newsletter.

-Please submit applications for funding to firstname.lastname@example.org.
 A maximum of 2 awards will be distributed per calendar year.
-Fund provision will be determined by the review committee based on the project. $1000 will be provided to the applications affiliated Canadian institution.
-This is a rolling application process.
-Incomplete applications will be disregarded.
-A committee, formed by the CFWH Chair will review all applications.
+The award will be $1,500 to the applicant and $1,000 to the institution where the work will be done.
+The award is determined by the review committee based on the project.
+A committee formed by the CFWH Chair will review all applications.

 - Projects/ Research is related to the following populations: